METRIX IAP

 Diagnosis

 High CTR means the ad gets attention.
 Near-zero CVR means those clicks have no purchase intent.
 Generic copy attracts curiosity rather than qualifying buyer language.
-The audience this ad finds is not the APEX buyer.
+The audience this ad finds is not the KOV buyer.

 Action